rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **·  Bottom Exposure Time:**  Same as *Exposure Time* but only applies to the bottom layers, as set in the *Bottom Layer Count*.

 **·  Light-off Delay:** This is the amount of time that the UV light is turned off between the end of one exposure cycle and the beginning of the next.
-After an exposure, the UV light turns off, the build plate lifts and peels, and then descends; ready for the next cycle and will wait at the bottom (resting at the set layer height over the FEP sheet, at the bottom of your vat) before the UV light comes on again for the next exposure cycle.
+After exposure, the UV light turns off, the build plate lifts and peels, and then descends; ready for the next cycle and will wait at the bottom (resting at the set layer height over the FEP sheet, at the bottom of your vat) before the UV light comes on again for the next exposure cycle.
 Longer off-times leave more time for the resin to settle out and form a new layer with fresh resin.
 This is especially useful for more viscous resins to mitigate issues of poor definition of surfaces facing the build plate.

 **·  Bottom Light-off Delay:** Same as *Light-off Delay* but only applies to the bottom layers, as set in the *Bottom Layer Count*.